ZacSmir/ZacSmir.github.io/_posts/2021-01-18-Ministry_For_The_Future_Review.md

 The book never returns to Los Angeles.
 We never see them do it right.

 The second and final chapter that is about cities is only tangentially so.
-It's about the three hundred inhabitants of small American town (that was never that large to begin with and which has been shrinking for decades) who all have been paid by the government to pack up and leave for a big city because where their town was is getting reclaimed by the Half Earth project I mentioned earlier in the review.
+It's about the three hundred inhabitants of a small American town (that was never that large to begin with and which has been shrinking for decades) who all have been paid by the government to pack up and leave for a big city because where their town was is getting reclaimed by the Half Earth project I mentioned earlier in the review.

 I love this book, that should be clear from the first section of the review, but this is ridiculous.
 Over five hundred pages, a nice amount of which is on farming and farmers(Only in India and the United States, but still), but next to _none_ of it is about the complex, diverse, and changing built environments that most humans live in!
 Yes, climate change is the broadest and most universal process in human history.
 Yes, Ministry for the Future does a better job of capturing that than anything that's come before it.
 But come on!
 How does Robinson basically never touch on the direct material surroundings of almost all humans?